 Law schools include Pittsburgh, Lewis and Clark, and William and Mary, as well as many in California.

 Other recent graduates are studying for doctorates in Sociology at the University of Sydney, Human Development at UC Berkeley, and Clinical Psychology at the Wright Institute and at Palo Alto University (affiliated with Stanford University), for a D.B.A.
 (Doctor of Business Administration) at Golden Gate University, for an M.A. in East Asian Studies at Stanford University, and for an M.S. in Environmental Studies at Kingston University in London.

-In addition to some of the programs listed above, other programs, to which students who graduated in ’10 or earlier were admitted, include: Loyola University (Chicago), Michigan State University, Purdue University, SUNY Buffalo, Syracuse University, University of Connecticut, University of Nebraska, University of North Texas, University of Wisconsin, McMaster University (Canada), University of Toronto (Canada), University of Essex (UK), University of Liverpool (UK), and York University (UK).
+In addition to some of the programs listed above, other programs to which students were admitted include: Loyola University (Chicago), Michigan State University, Purdue University, SUNY Buffalo, Syracuse University, University of Connecticut, University of Nebraska, University of North Texas, University of Wisconsin, McMaster University (Canada), University of Toronto (Canada), University of Essex (UK), University of Liverpool (UK), and York University (UK).

 Our graduate teaching associate program improves career opportunities both for students who will go on to the Ph.D. and for those who want to teach lower division courses with the M.A.
-Recent graduates have been hired at CSU, Sacramento (3 recent grads hired), Sacramento City College, San Francisco State University, Santa Barbara City College, Green River Community College (Washington), De Anza College, Madison Technical College (Wisconsin) and Diablo Valley College.
+Recent graduates have been hired at CSU, Sacramento; Sacramento City College; San Francisco State University; Santa Barbara City College; Green River Community College (Washington); De Anza College; Madison Technical College (Wisconsin); and Diablo Valley College.